aws/aws-fpga/hdk/README.md

 ## Overview

 AWS FPGA HDK includes all design files and scripts needed to generate an Amazon FPGA Image (AFI).
 Developers can download it and use it in their preferred design environment.
-AWS do offer an AMI with the needed tools to develop, simulate and compile called `FPGA Developer AMI`  on AWS Marketplace (`aws.amazon.com/marketplace`)
+AWS do offer an AMI with the needed tools to develop, simulate and compile called `FPGA Developer AMI`  on [AWS Marketplace](aws.amazon.com/marketplace)

-## Installing
+## Installion

-[DOCNOTE - Winefred, can you put the instructions how to call it and pull the file
+AWS FPGA HDK and SDK can be cloned to your EC2 instance or server by calling:
+`
 after installing, go the root directory of the HDK and call ‘sh hdk_setup.sh’ to setup the environment

 ## Content

 The /doc directory have a step by step walkthrough how to use the HDK

-The /cl directory is where the Custom Logic is expected to be developed, it includes a set of examples under /cl/examples, as well as a placeholder for developer's own Custom Logic under /cl/developer_design
+The /cl directory is where the Custom Logic is expected to be developed, it includes a set of examples under `hdk/cl/examples`, as well as a placeholder for developer's own Custom Logic under `hdk/cl/developer_design`.
+Please refer to

-The /common directory include AWS-provided script, timing constrains and compile settings required during the AFI generation process.
+The /common directory include AWS-provided scripts, timing constrains and compile settings required during the AFI generation process.
 Developers should not change these files